 A student who has not achieved minimum cumulative GPA standards after 12 or more cumulative attempted credits will be placed on either academic warning or academic probation as described below.

-After 12 credits are attempted, a student who is not making satisfactory academic progress is placed on academic warning.
-Students on academic warning will receive notification of their status and will be required to follow the intervention procedure outlined for them in their notification letter.
+After attempting 12 credits, a student who is not making satisfactory academic progress is placed on academic warning.
+Students on academic warning receive notification of their status and are required to follow the intervention procedure outlined for them in their notification.
 Students who achieve at least a 2.00 semester grade point average remain on academic warning until reaching good standing.
 Students who fail to meet this requirement are placed on academic probation.

 Academic probation results when a student on academic warning fails to reach the prescribed minimum standard for cumulative GPA.
-It is recommended that students on academic probation meet with their assigned academic probation advisor at least once prior to registration for the next semester.
-Students on academic probation will be limited to registering for eight credit hours.
+It is recommended that students on academic probation meet with an academic advisor at least once prior to registration for the next semester.
+Students on academic probation will be limited to registering for eight credit hours in the next semester.
 Students who achieve at least a 2.00 semester grade point average remain on academic probation until reaching good standing.
 Students who fail to meet this requirement are placed on academic suspension.

-Suspension Appeal–Details of the appeals process are included in the letter notifying the student of suspension.
-If a student’s appeal is granted, the student will be reinstated and placed on academic probation.
+SUSPENSION APPEAL–Details of the appeals process are included in the notification about the student’s suspension.
+If a student’s appeal is granted, the student is reinstated and placed on academic probation.
 A student suspended for academic reasons a second or subsequent time is not permitted to register for any courses for one full calendar year.

-Reinstatement After Suspension–A student who has been suspended and has not been enrolled for one major semester or one full calendar year must contact retention services.
-Upon reinstatement, the student will be on academic probation, the course schedule will be restricted, and the student must meet the satisfactory progress standard as stated above.
-If satisfactory progress is not met, the student will be suspended.
+REINSTATEMENT AFTER SUSPENSION–A student who has been suspended and has not been enrolled for one major semester or one full calendar year must contact retention services.
+Upon reinstatement, the student is placed on academic probation, the course schedule is restricted, and the student must meet the satisfactory progress standard as stated above.
+If satisfactory progress is not met, the student is suspended.